agraef/midizap/README.md

 CC1[] C0'
 ~~~

-Note that the remainder, which becomes the velocity of the output note, will always be zero here, so the above translation turns all notes off.
+Note that the input value, which becomes the velocity of the output note, will always be zero here, so the above translation turns all notes off.
 To get a nonzero velocity, you specify it in a value list:

 ~~~
 CC2[] C0{127}'